Woody4618/bar/README.md

 ## Software Setup

-You can directly use the bar at https://letmebuy.app/ you only need to deploy a new program if you want to do changes to the bar or want your own unique frontend design.
+You can directly use the bar at https://letmebuy.app/ you only need to deploy a new program and app if you want to do changes to the bar program or want your own unique frontend design.

 1. Clone the repository: